 Statement of the Problem

-There are a number of legal and social circumstances that can precipitate a separation between parents and their children.
-Separations can occur due to suspected or actual physical or sexual abuse or neglect; physical or mental illness in parent or child that requires hospitalizations or that cause temporary or permanent parental incapacitation; sudden and acute medical traumas that require long-term treatment; military deployment; parental incarceration; residential placements, etc. Regardless of the cause of separations, a rupture in the parent-child relationship occurs that can create uncertainty, confusion, fear, or other concerns in children and their caretakers.
+There are a number of legal, psychological, and social circumstances that can precipitate a separation between parents and their children.
+Separations can occur due to suspected or actual physical or sexual abuse or neglect; physical or mental illness in parent (or child) that requires hospitalizations or that cause temporary or permanent parental incapacitation; sudden and acute medical traumas that require long-term treatment; military deployment; parental incarceration; residential placements, etc. Regardless of the cause of separations, a rupture in the parent-child relationship occurs that can create uncertainty, confusion, fear, or other concerns in children and their caretakers.

 A typical first step in reacquainting parents and their children is to require a period of supervised visitations.
-In the last decade there has been an increase in the number of agencies that provide Supervised Visitation services and the type and quality of services that are rendered occur along a continuum.
-Some agencies have licensed, trained mental health professionals, especially trained in monitoring visitation schedules¾untrained para-professionals or extended family members may also be designated by Courts to provide supervised visits.
+In the last decade there has been an increase in the number of agencies that provide supervised visitation services and the type and quality of services that are rendered occur along a continuum.
+Some agencies have licensed, trained mental health professionals, especially trained in monitoring visitation schedule.
+Para-professionals or extended family members may also be designated by Courts to provide supervised visits.
 The overriding goal of these services is to provide a third party who oversees visits and monitors parent-child interactions to ensure that children are safe and comfortable.

 Typically, supervised visitation schedules evolve over time to unsupervised visits, overnight stays, and eventually a more regular and/or more normative schedule of parent-child visits.
 Court involvement typically decreases and is eventually removed unless parents are unable to negotiate issues of custody and visitation on their own.

 Description of Services